fooplugins/foogallery-client-side/src/templates/masonry/README.md

 - `isFitWidth` has been changed to `fitWidth` in V4 of the plugin.
 The old name will still work but should be kept in mind for future updates.
 - `percentPosition` is only used for fixed column layouts as this allows for fluid item sizes.
-- `columnWidth` and `gutter` both pull there values from elements housed within the `foogallery-container` when using fixed column layouts.
+- `columnWidth` and `gutter` both pull there values from elements housed within the `foogallery-container` element.

 ### CSS